-The findings also show how training translates into greater efficiency: 39% of those with 20 hours or more of training annually are saving at least 11 hours a week by using AI, equivalent to 1.4 working days for the average full-time employee.
+The findings also show how training translates into greater efficiency: 56% of those with 20 hours or more of training annually are saving at least 11 hours a week by using AI, equivalent to 1.4 working days for the average full-time employee.
 Of this figure, 17% said they are saving more than 30 hours, close to the equivalent of four full working days!
-Comparing this with those who had received no training at all, 55% saved just three hours or less per week.
+Comparing this with those who had received no training at all, nearly a quarter (23%) saved just one hour or less per week.

 Digital Etiquette 2025 reveals a clear link between AI training and enablement with better outcomes, indicating that AI training is becoming a key differentiating factor for career mobility and success in the workplace.
-This highlights the need to support workers at all levels of the organisation.
-Employees who received more than 20 hours of AI training annually were nearly three times as likely to view it as indispensable (23%) compared to those with no training (8%).
+This highlights the need to support workers at all levels of the organization.
+Employees who received more than 20 hours of AI training annually were over four times more likely to view it as indispensable (33%) compared to those with no training (4%).

 Those with more training not only saw more value but felt more comfortable proving it.
-Threequarters (84%) of those with over 20 hours of training felt comfortable proving the ROI of their AI tools, compared to 48% of those with 3-5 hours of training.
+Threequarters (81%) of those with over 20 hours of training felt comfortable proving the ROI of their AI tools, compared to 59% of those with 3-5 hours of training.
 There is also a direct correlation between training and job satisfaction.
-Some 86% of those with more than 20 hours of training reported that AI had increased their job satisfaction, compared to 51% of those who had received an hour or less of training.
+Some 58% of those with more than 20 hours of training reported that AI had significantly increased their job satisfaction, compared to a mere 9% of those who had received an hour or less of training.

-Additionally, the figures suggest that company culture may be hindering AI skills and outcomes, as a significant 30% of workers stated they wanted more training but were hesitant to ask for it.
+Additionally, the figures suggest that company culture may be hindering AI skills and outcomes, as a significant 38% of workers stated they wanted more training but were hesitant to ask for it.